sven-warnke/BY-Yellow-Taxis/README.md

 ## Seeing the report
-You can find the plotted monthly averages and 45 day rolling mean of the trip distance and trip duration in the `report` folder.
+You can find the interactive plots for monthly averages and 45 day rolling mean of the trip distance and trip duration in the `report` folder.
 The report is named `plots.html`.

 ## Recreating the report